peeetek/Supervised_Learning_Challenge/readme.md

 ## Steps taken to perform Machine Learning Analysis

-* Data preparation: The first step would have been to prepare the data for analysis, including cleaning, transforming, and normalizing the data if necessary.
+* Data preparation: The first step was to prepare the data for analysis, including cleaning, transforming, and normalizing the data if necessary.
-* Split the data into training and testing sets: The data would have been split into a training set and a testing set to evaluate the performance of the model.
+* Split the data into training and testing sets: The data was split into a training set and a testing set to evaluate the performance of the model.
 The training set is used to train the model and the testing set is used to evaluate the model's performance on unseen data.
-* Train the logistic regression model: The logistic regression model would have been trained on the training set, using the input variables as predictors and the binary outcome label as the response variable.
+* Train the logistic regression model: The logistic regression model was trained on the training set, using the input variables as predictors and the binary outcome label as the response variable.
-* Evaluate the model performance: The performance of the logistic regression model would have been evaluated on the testing set, using metrics such as precision, recall, F1-score, specificity, and overall accuracy.
+* Evaluate the model performance: The performance of the logistic regression model was evaluated on the testing set, using metrics such as precision, recall, F1-score, specificity, and overall accuracy.
 The model's performance in correctly classifying healthy and high-risk loans would have been assessed using a confusion matrix.
-* Improve the model: Based on the results of the evaluation, improvements could have been made to the model if necessary, such as adjusting the parameters or adding additional predictors to improve performance.

 ## Methods Of Machine Learning used
 * In this analysis, Logistic Regression was used, Logistic Regression models the relationship between the dependent variable and one or more independent variables by using a logistic function.